Introduction

 Altitude: 8,694 feet (2,650 meters) above sea level.

-Distance: approx. 6 km to the Yamunotri temple one way.
+Distance: Approx. 6 km to the Yamunotri temple one way.

 Time Taken: 2-3 hours.